 Micrographic Study: A small amount of fine powder was mixed with a few drops of 5% KOH on a slide and then covered with a slide.
 The observation was carried out under the optical microscope with the objective 10x.
 The characteristic features of the drug powder were noted and photographed.

-Water Content: The determination of the water content was carried out by the gravimetric method according to the protocol carried out by LINDEN and LORIENT 14 and MUKHERJEE 15: 5 test samples of 5 g of powder were introduced into 5 calibrated crucibles.
-The samples were dried in an oven at a temperature of 105 °C for 24 hours.
+Water Content: The determination of the water content was carried out by the gravimetric method according to the protocol carried out by Linden and Lorient 14 and Mukherjee 15: 5 test samples of 5 g of powder were introduced into 5 calibrated crucibles.
+The samples were dried in an oven at a temperature of 105 °C for 24 h.
 The crucibles were cooled in a desiccator and weighed.
 The masses obtained made it possible to calculate the loss of mass and to calculate the water content of the powder expressed as a percentage.

 Ashes Insoluble in 10% Hydrochloric Acid: The total ash obtained was taken up with 20 ml of 10% hydrochloric acid.
-The whole was brought to a boil in a bath for 15 minutes.
-The resulting solution was filtered on Wattman paper.
-The residue was collected in a tempered crucible and calcined in an oven at 600 °C for 6 hours.
+The whole was brought to a boil in a bath for 15 min.
+The resulting solution was filtered on Whatman paper.
+The residue was collected in a tempered crucible and calcined in an oven at 600 °C for 6 h.
 The crucible was cooled in a desiccator.
 The mass of the ash insoluble in hydrochloric acid was expressed as a percentage.

 Sulfuric Ash at 50%: Five test samples of 5 g of powder were introduced into calibrated crucibles.
 It was added to the contents of each crucible 5 ml of 50% H2SO4.
-The whole was placed in the oven at the temperature of 600 °C for 6 hours.
-After calcination and cooling in a desiccator, the ash was weighed and the mass of the sulphur ash was expressed as a percentage.
+The whole was placed in the oven at a temperature of 600 °C for 6 h.
+After calcination and cooling in a desiccator, the ash was weighed, and the mass of the sulphur ash was expressed as a percentage.